joinSamBalboa/Candy_Island/README.md

 <h4>Day 6</h4>
 <li>Added an order modal to take care of ordering function and not take them away from the listing page</li>
-<li>created  vendor modal also on the hoemscreen which would be prompted if a user clicked the become a vendor link in the navbar</li>
+<li>created vendor modal also on the homescreen which would be prompted if a user clicked the become a vendor link in the navbar</li>
 <li>Created a vendor page with tabs, including an add a listing tab, current orders received</li>

 <h4>Day 7</h4>